 Monteith Hall Organ

 A Moeller pipe organ, generously donated by Ronald Sutton, was installed in Monteith Hall at First Presbyterian in the fall of 2005.
 The organ has two manuals and three ranks of pipes.
-Together with the beautiful grand piano in that space, it provides us with great musical flexibility for weddings, funerals, and our more intimate 8:00 a.m. and 5:45 p.m.
-Sunday services.
+Together with the beautiful grand piano in that space, it provides us with great musical flexibility for weddings, funerals, and our more intimate 8:00 a.m.
+Sunday service.
 The pipes are located in the back of the hall; the console is in the front, opposite the piano.
 The organ was used as a practice instrument by Ronald's wife, Ruth.
 She was the organist at Knox Presbyterian Church in Ann Arbor, and had played for us at First Pres on several occasions.
-Ron plays in our bell choir, sings in the Chancel Choir, and is a past director of the Church Orchestra.
+Ron was a former member of the Handbell Choir, currently sings in the Chancel Choir, and is a past director of the Church Orchestra.
 We are most grateful to the Sutton family for this wonderful gift, which adds great beauty to our worship and will always be used to the glory of God.